 |Product Name||Balance Transfer Intro||

-Although every credit card is different, and even the same product offered to two different people could vary slightly, most UK credit cards tend to fall into one of three or four broad categories.
+Although all credit cards are different (even the same product offered to two different people could vary) most credit cards broadly fall into one of four credit card categories:

-Slight variations on traditional 0% balance transfer deals are also available.
-Low rate products offer customers access to a low rate for a prolong period (or sometimes the life of the balance) and are attractive to some people who prefer not to have to switch 0% deals regularly (or those who forget and incur interest).
+Variations on traditional 0% balance transfer deals are also available.
+Low rate products offer customers access to a low rate for a prolong period (or sometimes the life of the balance) and are attractive to some people who prefer not to have to switch 0% deals regularly (or those who forget their minimum payments and therefore incur interest).

-Another twist on the traditional balance transfer products involves issuers reducing the length of the transfer, but also reducing the transfer fee.
+A recent twist on traditional balance transfer products involves card issuers reducing the length of the 0% period, but also reducing the balance transfer fee.
 These low transfer fee products are particularly attractive to people who are confident they'll pay their balance earlier than the leading 0% periods allow for and for whom the fee therefore represents the greatest expense.

-0% Purchase credit cards offer customers the ability to spend on their cards without incurring interest on the accrued balance for a set time (assuming the minimum payments are made on time etc.) Because they offer 0% on shopping they appeal to people with various different circumstances, like...
+0% Purchase credit cards offer customers the ability to spend on their credit card without incurring interest on the accrued balance for a set time (assuming the minimum payments are made on time etc).

-Airmile cards are associated with a specific carrier or airline group and offer people the opportunity to earn points toward flights and other travel related perks.
+Airmile credit cards, are associated with a specific carrier or airline group and offer people the opportunity to earn points toward flights and other travel related perks.

 Cashback cards offer rewards that are very simple and straightforward to understand.
 If getting a Cashback credit card sounds interesting to you it's worth thinking about what you are likely to put on the card and how frequently, so you can calculate whether you would be better with a free cashback card or one which incurs an annual fee, but offers higher rates of interest.

-Once you have a sense of the types of credit card available, the easiest way of comparing products, to select the right one for you, is through comparison tables.
-With this in mind we’ve developed a range of tables to help you quickly compare the finer detail of credit cards attributes.
-If you find a suitable product you can then use the secure links, found through clicking the 'more info' button, to take you to the right page on the issuers website (In fact some products we feature cannot be navigated to through the issuers websites, so it's essential you use the links).
+With this in mind we have developed a range of credit card comparison tables to help you quickly compare the finer details of credit card attributes.
+If you find a suitable product you can then use the secure links, found through clicking the 'more info' button, to take you to the relevant page on the issuer's website.
+(In fact some products we feature cannot be reached from within the issuer's website, so it's essential you use the links).

-Finally, when you get a great product, remember to tell you friends and family about where you found it!
+Finally, when you get a great product, remember to tell your friends and family that you found it here!